 Removing lymph nodes from under the arm can sometimes cause lymphedema, a swelling in the arm.

-does not improve your chances for a cure.
+In the past, doctors believed that removing as many lymph nodes as possible would improve chances for cure.
+But lymph node surgery itself does not improve your chances for a cure.
 Treatment with chemotherapy, hormone therapy, or targeted therapy offers the best chance of destroying cancer cells that have spread beyond the breast.